-The German Government is active in the field of climate and environment in India through various ministries, including the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
-BMU has been supporting projects in the country for over 11 years as part of the International Climate Initiative (IKI) in the four areas of mitigating greenhouse gas emissions, adapting to the impacts of climate change, conserving natural carbon sinks & forests (REDD+), and biodiversity.
-In addition to ten current and further planned bilateral IKI projects with a total volume of around EUR 68 Million, 33 transnational IKI projects are currently running in India.
+Outstanding among others is the International Climate Initiative (IKI), which has been funding projects in India since 2008 in the four areas of greenhouse gas mitigation, adaptation to the consequences of climate change, carbon sinks and forests (REDD+), and biodiversity.
+In addition to twelve ongoing and further planned bilateral IKI projects with a total volume of around 68 million euros, around 30 transnational and worldwide IKI projects are currently underway with India.